 Dividends declared are at the discretion of the Board of Directors.
 Dividends may not be declared if it is determined by the directors to not be in the best interest of shareholders or if it would cause financial hardship for the Company.

 Investors should be aware that they must be investors as at the designated distribution date as dividend distributions can only be made to shareholders on record as at those dates.
-If you are unsure or have questions please contact us in advance.
+If you are unsure or have questions, please

 Redemption Feature of Shares:

-The shares for which you will subscribe are redeemable preference shares, which can be redeemed at the option of the directors of the company.
-Redemption may require up to six months' notice as the mortgage company may not be in a completely liquid position and it could take that long for the necessary cash for redemption to be available.
+redeemed at the option of the directors of the company.
+Redemption may require up to six months' notice as the mortgage company may not be in a completely liquid position and it could take that long for the necessary cash for redemption to be available from mortgage payouts.
 Shares are redeemed at their par value of $1.00 per share.
 The reason for this is explained above under dividend policy.
 Therefore it is usually prudent for investors to wait until after the February 28 year end before redeeming any shares.

 Minimum Investment: